aurreum/docs/_sources/k8s/k8s.md

   ```

 6. Configure the agent as follows (You can deploy multiple agents to run multiple jobs.
-Agents can be switched over among nodes.
+Agents can be switched among nodes.
 When you deploy multiple agents, they may be scheduled to the same node.)

   ```
   apiVersion: apps/v1